fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 We are going to use one abstraction, the Observable, to represent both.
 An Observable is a stream of discrete values over time, practically equivalent to an Event.
-By conflating continuous and discrete values, we are going to be imprecise.
+Conflating continuous and discrete values is imprecise.
 Nonetheless, we can model everything as an Observable and still manage to derive the desired behavior.
 With apologies to Elliot and Hudak, let's continue.